 Dr. Ted BurlesonAssociate Professor of Homiletics and Ministry

-Dr. Burleson's research focuses on preaching, family ministry and education ministry.
+Dr. Burleson's research focuses on preaching and family ministry.
 At HCU, he teaches graduate and undergraduate courses in Ministry and Homiletics.
 He serves as the pulpit preacher for the Hamilton Church of Christ.
-He and his wife, Karen, have two grown sons, Doug and David, and two grandchildren, Eden and Canaan.
+He and his wife, Karen, have two grown sons, Doug and David, and three grandchildren, Eden, Canaan, and Jordan.

 D.Min., Homiletics, Harding University Graduate School of Religion, 2004